 But, as Rex would say, “You can’t make an omelette without breaking some eggs”.
-Anyway, Rex is keen to leave his past behind and make a new start in his home town of Boise, Idaho, but is equally unaware of his new celebrity status.
-Here his heroic actions in foiling the robbery are plastered across every magazine and news channel.
-Of course, some people would bathe in this newfound celebrity status, but not Rex, who books a flight to Helsinki just weeks after his release.
+Anyway, Rex is eager to leave his past behind and make a new start in his hometown of Boise, Idaho, but is equally unaware of his newfound celebrity status.
+His heroic actions in foiling the robbery are plastered across every magazine and news channel.
+Of course, some people would bathe in this newfound celebrity status, but not Rex! he books a flight to Helsinki just weeks after his release.

 READ MORE: HONEYDEW